2017–18 Regional Super50

 The 2017–18 Regional Super50 was the 44th edition of the Regional Super50, the domestic limited-overs cricket competition for the countries of the West Indies Cricket Board (WICB).
 The tournament started on 31 January 2018 and finished on 24 February 2018.
 Barbados were the defending champions.

-In September 2017, two English county sides, Kent and Hampshire, were invited to take part in the competition.
+In September 2017, two English county teams, Kent and Hampshire, were invited to take part in the competition.
 Kent took part in the previous edition of the tournament.
 In January 2018, the United States national cricket team accepted an invite to join the tournament.
 They were joined by the six regular teams of West Indian domestic cricket (Barbados, Guyana, Jamaica, the Leeward Islands, Trinidad and Tobago, and the Windward Islands) and the Combined Campuses and Colleges team.

 Following the conclusion of the group stage, Barbados and the Windward Islands from Group A, and Guyana and Kent from Group B had progressed to the finals.
 In the first semi-final, Barbados beat Kent by 13 runs in a rain-affected match, after Kraigg Brathwaite scored an unbeaten century.
 The second semi-final was also rain-affected, with the Windward Islands beating Guyana by 52 runs, with Tyrone Theophile scoring his first century in List A cricket.

 The Windward Islands won the tournament, beating the defending champions Barbados by three wickets in the final.